Suppressor baffles, also known as silencer baffles, are a crucial component in the design of firearm suppressors.

 Third, with some other suppressors on the market, after running a lot of rounds through them, the threads tend to lock up and you cannot remove the suppressor from the gun.

-Maxim Defense has put the time into its thread design to ensure the suppressor stays secured to the weapon at all times, but when the time comes to remove it, it will unthread with minimal effort.
+Maxim Defense has invested time in its thread design to ensure the suppressor stays secured to the weapon at all times.
+When the time comes to remove it, it will unthread with minimal effort.

 Other benefits to Maxim Defense’s monocore design?
 As Maxim Defense explores other materials to maximize the performance of the monocore baffle design, you’ll be able to take advantage of those without any ATF paperwork.

-Since the mount is the serialized part of the suppressor, you’ll be able to replace/upgrade the monocore core without any additional paperwork or waiting.
+Since the mount is the serialized part of the suppressor, you can replace/upgrade the monocore core without any additional paperwork or waiting.
 Just order the core and get it shipped to your doorstep.
-Additionally, if you do get any baffle strikes or the tube itself gets damaged, you can get replacements without engaging the ATF.
+Additionally, if you get any baffle strikes or the tube itself gets damaged, you can get replacements without engaging the ATF.

 Which suppressor baffle design is most efficient?